SITCOMTN-100

 The snowflake services are all services which have been written from scratch for RA and are not just thin wrappers around SFM.
 The SFM pipeline pods are covered in the Full Focal Plane Processing section, which covers the processing of on-sky images for LSSTCam, LSSTComCam and LATISS via SFM (LATISS, when taking survey images, is also “full focal plane processing”, it just has a single chip).

 The diagram shows the high-level relationship between various system components.
-More detail is given on this later, but the high level design is: the various types of watchers watch for new images, events or files being created, and announce these to the fanout service.
-The fanout service then sends the work to the various type of workers, all of which is mediated by Redis.
+This is expanded on in the next section, but the high level design is: the various types of watchers watch for new images, events or files being created, and announce these to the head node, whose fanout then sends the work to the various types of workers, all of which is mediated by Redis.
 The snowflake workers run their pipelines, and output their results to the visit/summit database, RubinTV S3 and the summit butler.
-The fleet of SFM workers run the regular SFM pipeline on the detector images, and once the processing is complete, notify Redis that they have finished processing, at which point the gather/re-gather workers run any full focal plane gather-type processing, and the results are again written to all the locations shown.
-The workers report their status back to Redis, which allows LOVE to display the overall cluster status, and also gives observers high-level control over the cluster processing behavior.
+The fleet of SFM workers run the regular SFM pipeline on the detector images, and once the processing is complete, notify Redis that they have finished processing, at which point the visit-level (step1b) workers run any full focal plane visit-level processing, and the results are again written to all the locations shown.
+The workers report their status back to Redis, which RubinTV reads to display the overall cluster status, and RubinTV’s admin page in turn writes control commands back through Redis, giving observers high-level control over the cluster processing behavior (LOVE will eventually be able to display this status too).
 Diagram show work distribution via Redis, processing control, and data flow from Rapid Analysis to RubinTV.

 Snowflake Services#